rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 <a name="timed-event"></a>
 ![Raspberry Pi 2 Jitter Distribution](pps-jitter-distrib.png)

-Figure 1a is data that was captured from an RPi 2 test unit over 24 hours to the file `/var/local/pps-jitter-distrib` by setting `jitter-distrib=enable` in `/etc/pps-client.conf` and is typical data that is easily generated on any RPi 2.
+Figure 1a is data that was captured from an RPi 2 (BCM2836 processor) test unit over 24 hours to the file `/var/local/pps-jitter-distrib` by setting `jitter-distrib=enable` in `/etc/pps-client.conf` and is typical data that is easily generated on any RPi 2.

 Figure 1a shows a delay peak at zero (relative to `sysDelay`) followed by infrequent sporadic interrupt delays in the log plot.
 These delays are caused by other processes running in the Linux kernel.
 Even though pps-client is a real-time process, the PPS interrupt does not always receive an immediate response.
 The situation is much better on the Linux 4 kernel than on previous kernels.
 On real-time configured Linux 3 kernels `sysDelay` was on the order of 25 μsecs.
 On the stock Linux 4 kernel `sysDelay` has shrunk to about 9 μsecs on Raspberry Pi 2.
 But delays caused by other running processes continue to be a problem.
 Clearly, the pps-client controller can [synchronize the time precisely](InterruptTimerDistrib.png).
 Evidently, the most significant impediment to precisely timing external events is sporadic Linux kernel interrupt latency.